 The use of infrared is one of the earliest and most common modes of free-space optics.
-Home appliances such as televisions with remote controls are notable demonstration of this technology.
+Home appliances such as televisions with remote controls are a notable demonstration of this technology.
 These remotes are equipped with low-powered infrared transmitters to establish a single-point one-to-one communication with the receivers equipped in the appliances.

-Infrared networking is another application in which wireless connectivity that is similar with radio-based wireless local area networking are established with two or more devices equipped with infrared transmitters and receivers.
+Infrared networking is another application in which wireless connectivity that is similar with radio-based wireless local area networking is established with two or more devices equipped with infrared transmitters and receivers.
 Although this system is very limited than radio-based systems because infrared depends on line-of-sight and cannot pass through walls, they offer more security against listening devices.

 Using visible light and ultraviolet radiation as modes of wireless transmission and communication have also been proposed and tested.
 For example, a networked visible light communication system called Li-Fi has been positioned as a modern alternative to Wi-Fi.
 Proposed iterations to the Li-Fi technology include the use of infrared and ultraviolet.
 Once developed, the technology can supplement or replace existing Wi-Fi systems.

-It is worth mentioning that free-space optics have been explored and demonstrated since World War I but further development has been stagnant over the decades due to the progresses in radio-based mode of wireless communication and transmission.
-Prospects are emerging once again because of advantages over radio-based systems such as higher and faster transfer rates and less legal restrictions.
+It is worth mentioning that free-space optics have been explored and demonstrated since World War I but further development has been stagnant over the decades due to the developments in radio-based mode of wireless communication and transmission.
+Prospects are emerging once again because of the advantages over radio-based systems such as higher and faster transfer rates and less legal restrictions.
 Take note that frequency authorization and a special license controlled by government regulatory agencies are required in wireless transmission and communication systems and applications using radio waves and microwaves.

 Beyond communication systems, infrared and the visible light have also been proposed to transmit power in free space.
 The working theory centers on converting infrared or light back to electricity the same way electricity is used to generate these forms of electromagnetic radiation.
-Because these forms can travel in free space without any medium, they are suitable candidate for novel modes of wireless power transmission.
+Because these forms can travel in free space without any medium, they are a suitable candidate for novel modes of wireless power transmission.

 REFERENCES AND FURTHER READINGS: